Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 Environments and Cons of Using Antivirals

-When discussing feline coronavirus (FCoV) infection in a multicat setting, it is important to understand the correct nomenclature.
+When discussing feline coronavirus (FCoV) infection in a multi-cat environment, it is important to understand the correct nomenclature.
 The term FCoV is a collective term for two historically named viruses.
-A coronavirus was eventually identified as the causative agent of feline infectious peritonitis (FIP) in cats and named FIP virus or FIPV (Ward, 1970; Zook et al., 1968).
-FIPV was subsequently found to be a mutant form of FCoV that was present in cats infected with a widespread and minimally pathogenic enteric coronavirus and was named feline enteric coronavirus (FECV) (Pedersen et al., 1981).
-To avoid misunderstandings, this author prefers to refer to the form of FCoV that is relevant to the discussion at hand.
-Therefore, it is appropriate to use the term FIPV when discussing the form of FCoV found in a specific type of white blood cell (monocyte/macrophage) in the affected tissues and body fluids of cats with FIP.
-The term FECV is used to refer to the form of FCoV that causes chronic and intermittent infections of the epithelium in the lower intestine of healthy cats and is excreted in large quantities in the feces.
-Enzootic is the correct term for infections that are maintained at a low and variable level in animal populations, while endemic is the corresponding term used for humans.
+The coronavirus was eventually identified as the causative agent of feline infectious peritonitis (FIP) in cats and named FIP virus or FIPV (Ward, 1970; Zook et al., 1968).
+FIPV was subsequently found to be a mutant form of FCoV that was present in cats infected with the widespread and minimally pathogenic enteric coronavirus and was named feline enteric coronavirus (FECV) (Pedersen et al., 1981).
+To avoid misunderstanding, this author prefers to refer to the form of FCoV that is relevant to the discussion.
+Therefore, it is appropriate to use the term FIPV when discussing the form of FCoV that is found in a specific type of white blood cell (monocyte/macrophage) in affected tissues and body fluids of cats with FIP.
+The term FECV is used when referring to the form of FCoV that causes chronic and intermittent infections of the epithelium in the lower intestine of healthy cats and is shed in large quantities in the feces.
+Enzootic is the correct term for infections that are maintained at a low and variable level in an animal population, while endemic is the corresponding term used for humans.
 Epizootic refers to a sudden and significant outbreak of a new infection, usually with rapid direct spread to animals of all ages.
-The human equivalent of the term epizootic is epidemic.
-Clinical "signs" are what veterinarians and doctors observe on physical examination or what owners/parents communicate to them, while symptoms are what people recognize in themselves and tell their doctors about.
+The human equivalent of epizootic is epidemic.
+Clinical “signs” are what veterinarians and doctors observe during a physical examination or what owners/parents convey to them, while symptoms are what people recognize in themselves and tell their doctors about.

 FECV, like other feline mucosal pathogens, is maintained in the population as a persistent or recurrent latent infection (ie, enzootic).
 FECV is first shed in faeces from around 9–10 weeks of life, coinciding with the loss of maternal immunity (Pedersen et al., 2008).
 Infection occurs via the faecal-oral route and targets the intestinal epithelium, and the primary symptoms of enteritis are mild or mild, transient and rarely chronic or severe (Pedersen et al., 2008; Vogel et al., 2010).
 Subsequent excretion of feces is from the large intestine and usually stops after several weeks or months (Herrewegh et al., 1997; Pedersen et al., 2008; Vogel et al., 2010) with the development of immunity.
 The resulting immunity is unfortunately short-lived and repeated infections are common (Pearson et al., 2016; Pedersen et al., 2008.
 A stronger immunity appears to develop over time and cats older than 3 years appear to be less prone to re-infection and become with faecal excreters (Addie et al., 2003).